Longipedia

 Longipedia is a genus of marine copepods of the family Longipediidae, order Canuelloida.

 The genus Longipedia comprises 23 accepted species and is distributed worldwide.
 The Longipediidae generally are long and missile shaped, with segmented bodies covered by hard chitin.
 Longipedia utilize thoracopods to move, pulling themselves through the water.
 Distinctive features of Longipedia species are an elongated P2 endopod; and a tooth on the P2 endopod third segment.
 Identification and differentiation between Longipedia species can be difficult due to morphological similarities among species.

 Phylogeny

 Until recently the family Longipediidae was classified in the section Polyarthra of Harpacticoida.
-Recent genetic analysis has reclassified that section as a separate order, the Canuelloida.
 The morphological differences of the Polyarthra from the other Harpacticoids have also been identified as a reason for separation of Polyarthra from the other Harpacticoids.
-The new order, Canuelloida, includes the families of Longipediidae and Canuellidae.

 Distribution

 The Longipediidae are located throughout the world in brackish and marine waters.
 Most frequently they have been identified in shallow marine habitats with sandy or muddy sediments.
 They have also been identified on macroalgae, in seagrass beds and in marine plankton.
 Recently a new species of Longipedia has been identified in samples from a Caribbean mesophotic coral reef.
 This species is unusual because the depth at which it was found is not typical of other Longipedia species, suggesting that the range of habitats supporting Longipediidae may be greater than previously understood.